The Standardized Letter of Evaluation (SLOE)

-If it is important to provide information regarding your institution’s demographics (e.g. grading, clinical experience, values) to better frame the applicant’s performance, please complete the SLOE Demographic Form.
-Completed forms will be posted on the CORD website as open access information on the Program Demographics page.
-In addition, you may download a copy of this completed sheet to attach to individual SLOEs.
+If it is important to provide information regarding your institution’s demographics (e.g. grading, clinical experience, values) to better frame the applicant’s performance, please enter this information in the Institutional/Rotation Demographic Information Template on the SLOE template settings on the new eSLOE.

 Also available is the document Bibliographic Citation Guidelines for EM Residency Applicants.
 Please copy and share these guidelines with anyone interested in applying to emergency medicine residencies.
 Applicants are requested to provide a signed copy of this form with their completed application.

 As envisioned by the original SLOE Task Force, this instrument “remains flexible and reflective of membership opinion”.
 Please contact the CORD office (firstname.lastname@example.org) or any task force member with any suggestions you may have.
 Additional resources can be found at the ERAS/AAMC web site.

 If you experience problems using the eSLOE, please contact the CORD office by phone at 888-444-2090 ext 3229 or email at email@example.com.